ShauryaKumarr/keep-jumping-game/README.md

 Shaurya Kumar, shaurya@udel.edu

-Game Idea: Keep Jumping
+Game Idea: The Apple Collector

-Description: Keep Jumping is a game heavily based off the popular mobile game, Doodle Jump.
-Within this game, the player will continue to jump onto platforms that fall from the sky, and if the player icon hits the ground, the game will eventually end.
-If the player does not hit the ground, however, as time goes by, the platforms will continue to fall faster and faster to make the challenge of keeping up increasingly harder.
-Score will be calculated until the very end, and the goal is to achieve the highest score.
+Description: The Apple Collector

 <u>Phase 1</u>
 - [X] Create a character
-- [X] Create proper movements (left, right, jump up)
+- [X] Create proper movements (left, right, up, down)
 - [X] Create movement boundaries (character that goes off the screen to the right will enter the left, vice-versa)

 <u>Phase 2</u>
-- [ ] Code and enact gravity on character
-- [ ] Create platforms that fall one by one randomly
+- [X] Create an apple object
+- [X] Create a bomb object
-- [ ] Create boundaries for the platforms
+- [X] Create proper drop rates for both objects
-- [ ] Add collision between the character and platform
+- [X] Add collision between the character and apple, which results in a score increase and the apple to disappear
+- [X] Add collision between character and bomb, which results in the game being over.
+- [X] Add scaling as score increases, to make the game more difficult (i.e bombs getting bigger after a certain score)
+- [X] Create scoreboard

 <u>Phase 3</u>
-- [ ] Make the game end when character hits ground
+- [ ] Add different power ups, such as the character becoming faster or bombs returning to original size
-- [ ] Make the platforms progressively fall faster
+- [ ] Make the game progressively difficult with bombs possibly having different attributes such as being able to follow you as a character
-- [ ] Add a score in the form of time alive
+- [ ] Add effects when bomb or apple is collided with
-- [ ] Make any final adjustments
+- [ ] Make game more aesthetic, possibly have different backgrounds
-- [ ] Add a background or other aesthetics if time available
+- [ ] Make movement more efficient, and update theme if needed.

 Milestone 1 Update Youtube Link: https://youtu.be/-OVik39gFQk